 "I do care.
 I thought after your mom died that you and I were really talking, you know communicating.
 But then you disappeared for a while and we heard your sister had died and suddenly you were back in town, but you never called me."

-"Or me," Lisa jumped in.
+"Or me," Lisa said, not meeting her eyes.
 "We used to talk every day."

-"And when school started, you were all different."
+"And when school started, you were different."
 He looked at her.
-"We saw you go off with her," he pointed at Faith.
+"We saw you go off with her."
+He pointed at Faith.
 "And we didn't know what to think.
 So we followed you."

 "And here we are."
-Lisa met Dawn's gaze with steely resolve.
+Lisa finally looked at her.
 "We've been best friends forever.
 Or have you forgotten that?"

 Dawn looked at the other girl.
 She did feel as if they'd been close for a long time.
 But in her heart she knew that before the monks did their spell, Lisa had probably had another best friend.
 Or maybe no one.
 Dawn considered that.
 Did it matter how it happened?
 Lisa was the closest friend she had.
 And Kevin, well he might be more someday.
 She decided to trust them.
 She pointed at the other slayer, "This is Faith."